 1. Leon: The Professional (1994)

 Gary Oldman’s casually brutal villain in Luc Besson’s action thriller elevated the actor to iconic status.
 Although French actor Jean Reno and young Natalie Portman play the central roles, it is Oldman’s Stansfield who steals every scene he is in.
 Norman Stansfield is a corrupt, psychotic DEA agent who engages himself with captivating foreplay before going on a killing rampage.
 It’s a character that’s derived from cartoonish villain archetype of the old gangster films.
-Moreover, it’s a part, which on the hands of a lesser actor would have led to unintended laughs.
+It’s also a part, which in the hands of a lesser actor, could have been caricaturized.